Click here to book your visit with Dr Andreadis

 A laparoscopy is often combined with a hysteroscopy (click on to the link to hysteroscopy)

-Dr Andreadis performs laparoscopies at Sydney Day Surgery, St Luke’s Hospital and Genea Day Surgery.
+Dr Andreadis performs laparoscopies at Sydney Day Surgery and St Luke’s Hospital.

 RPAH Medical Centre